 Based on the information provided, this report shows the allowable annual 72(t) withdrawals based on the three IRS-approved methods.
 For purposes of this report, the distribution amounts are shown as annual figures.
 However, distributions may be made monthly, quarterly, or semi-annually.
 This 72(t) Calculator is intended to serve as an informational tool only, and should not be construed as legal, investment, or tax advice.
 You should discuss your situation with your financial planner or tax advisor before acting on the information provided by the 72(t) Calculator, and to identify specific issues not addressed by the Calculator.

-This report has been provided by DST Systems, Inc. DST is not affiliated with E*TRADE Financial Corporation.
-No information on the DST site has been endorsed or approved by E*TRADE Financial or its affiliates, and E*TRADE Financial or its affiliates are not responsible for the contents of the DST site or any link contained in the DST site.
+This report has been provided by DST Retirement Solutions, LLC, an SS&C company.
+SS&C is not affiliated with E*TRADE Securities LLC or its affiliates (E*TRADE).
+No information on the SS&C site has been endorsed or approved by E*TRADE or its affiliates, and neither E*TRADE nor its affiliates are responsible for the contents of the SS&C site or any link contained in the SS&C site.

 Payments can begin at any time, for any reason.
 The rule requires the series of substantially equal periodic payments to last for at least five full years OR until the IRA owner reaches age 59½, whichever is longer.
 For example, if payments began at age 56 on December 1, 2014, an investor may not take a different distribution or alter the payment amount until December 1, 2019, even though your fifth payment was taken on December 1, 2018.